kezabelle/django-adminlinks/docs/index.rst

     * Users must be signed in, and pass the permission checking for the specific administration view.

-* Bundled with a smattering of CSS and JavaScript to make things a bit better.
+* Optional CSS and Javascript to improve the functionality by providing "button" like links, and a modal window for opening links.
 * Pretty reasonable documentation.
 Or at least that's the aim.
-* An additional view on all instances which subclass our `ModelAdmin`, to edit a specific field on a model, which can be used for some fairly neat in-place editing of only distinct parts of some data.
+* An additional view on all instances which subclass our :class:`~adminlinks.admin.AdminlinksMixin`, to edit a specific field on a model, which can be used for some fairly neat in-place editing of only distinct parts of some data.